 '''

-1 function luatexja.binary_pars.fuga (c, t)

-2 return tostring(c) ...', ' ... tostring(42)
+{\rm l} function luatexja.binary_pars.fuga (c, t) {\rm 2} return tostring(c) ...', ' ... tostring(42) {\rm 3} end

-3 end

 '''

 Here the first argument t is the stack level, as before.
-The second argument c is just the second argument of \t 1tjgetparameter.
+The second argument c is just the second argument of \t is just the second argument t is jus to indicate that "the parameter fuga needs an additional argument".

-For parameters that need an additional argument, one also have to execute the TeX code like to indicate that "the parameter fuga needs an additional argument".
+For parameters that need an additional argument, one also have to execute the TeX code like